sara-nl/griddocs/source/Pages/Advanced/storage_clients/lcg-lfn-lfc.rst

 Creating/listing
 ================

-For each of the supported VO's, a separate "top level" directory exists under the ``/grid/`` directory.
-E.g. to see all the files that are stored for the lsgrid VO, make sure you have a running lsgrid VOMS proxy and then type:
+For each of the supported :abbr:`VOs (Virtual Organisations)`, a separate "top level" directory exists under the ``/grid/`` directory.
+E.g. to see all the files that are stored for the lsgrid :abbr:`VO (Virtual Organisation)`, make sure you have a running lsgrid VOMS proxy and then type:

 .. code-block:: console